cj401-jw/code_example/README.md

     test/
       ...
 ```
-Note: The scructure of the data could be different in that case you will need to update fetch_dataloader function in data_loader.py.
+Note: The scructure of the data could be different in that case you will need to update `fetch_dataloader()` function in `data_loader.py`.

 ## Experiment parameters
 To compare experiment results we need to log all parameters which was used while training.
 We do this through `params.json` file.
 Each experiment has it's own folder and `params.json` under it.
 Here is detailed description of this file: